n8henrie/fauxmo/README.md

    [`config-sample.json`](https://github.com/n8henrie/fauxmo/blob/master/config-sample.json)
 1. `fauxmo -c config.json [-v]`

-### Simple install of dev branch from GitHub (for testing features in
+### Simple install of dev branch from GitHub

-development -- for actually contributing to development clone the repo as per below)
+This is a good strategy for testing features in development -- for actually contributing to development, clone the repo as per below)

 1. `python3 -m venv venv`
 1. `source venv/bin/activate`